Podmev/ClinicSite/README.md

 ### Git flow
 1. Main branch is master, it should be stable
-2. Developping should be in separate branches for small features
+2. Developing should be in separate branches for small features
-3. After finishing feature, branch should me merged to master branch
+3. After finishing feature, branch should be merged to master branch
-4. For next feature should be used ne branch, created from actual master
+4. For next feature should be used new branch, created from actual master
-5. It is easier if separate developpers work on different features in different branches
+5. It is easier if separate developers work on different features in different branches

 ### How to use git in main branch:
 1. git pull, before changes - it needed to get all updates
 2. git add . , to add all
-3. git commit -m "<commit message>"
+3. git commit -m "*commit message*"
 4. git push

 ### How to develop in own branch: